Street Survival - Advanced Defensive Driving

 • Progressive Exposure: Gradually expose yourself to different driving conditions, such as heavy traffic, highways, or nighttime driving.
 Gradual exposure allows you to build confidence over time.

 • Focus on the Positive: Challenge negative thoughts and replace them with positive affirmations.
-Acknowledge when you handle challenging driving situations well, and celebrate your successes.
+Acknowledge when you handle challenging driving situations well, and celebrate your successes, however small.

 Remember that overcoming driving anxiety is a gradual process, and everyone progresses at their own pace.
 Be patient with yourself, and celebrate each step forward, no matter how small.
 If your anxiety persists or worsens, don't hesitate to seek professional guidance for personalized support.